Your journey

 starts here.

-Getting to Zero is about giving you the tools to reach an
+Getting to Zero is about giving you the tools to reach an undetectable status so HIV can’t be passed on.

 Together, we can get to zero—zero new infections, zero stigma, and zero fear.
 You’re not alone in this journey.